2007 -- mise-en-scene main mise-en-scene pages film mise-en-scene ...

 ...
 When an actor stands in the correct position (usually with regard to lighting) she/he is said to have Hit the Mark.

-* the process of arranging actors and scenery on a stage for a theatrical productionmise en scène: French for 'the staging'; literally 'putting into the scene'*stage setting
+* the process of arranging actors and scenery on a stage for a theatrical production

 *the physical setting of an action